Improve Cross-Modality Segmentation by Treating T1-Weighted MRI Images as Inverted CT Scans: Methods

 \section{Methods}

 This study was approved by the local ethics committee (EA4/062/20).
 Due to the retrospective nature of the study, patient consent was waived.

-We utilized an in-house dataset consisting of 90 T1-weighted and 62 T2-weighted MRI sequences.
+We investigated the effect of inversion on two models: For the multiclass model we used the fast version of TotalSegmentator including its pretrained weights (v2.2.1).
+To create a specialized ccRCC model we trained an nnU-Net \cite{isensee2021nnu} on an in-house CT dataset to predict left and right kidneys and primary tumor.
+The training data consisted of 1012 scans from patients with ccRCC.
+That includes early venous (n=425), delayed venous (n=121), arterial (n=300) and non-contrast phase (n=166).
+Two radiologists (LCA, KKB), with 5 and 4 years of experience respectively, annotated primary tumor and the corresponding kidney.
+The remaining kidney was segmented with MRSegmentator \cite{hantze2024mrsegmentator}.

+To test both models we randomly selected 100 ccRCC patients (m: 50, f: 50) of an in-house dataset with one T1- and one T2-weighted MRI sequence each.
+The patients do not overlap with the CT training data.
 All scans depict the abdominal region.
+A medical student (MR) and the same radiologists annotated the primary tumors, which had a median volume of 29 cm$^3$ (min: 0.7 cm$^3$, max: 1971 cm$^3$).
+In 45 cases the primary tumor was on the left side and in 55 cases on the right side.
+Lastly, we created an additional groundtruth of 24 abdominal structures with MRSegmentator.

-As preprocessing we clip all intensities to a value range between 0 and 3000 and create negatives within their original intensity range.
+As preprocessing of the MRI scans we clipped all intensities to a value range between 0 and 3000 and created negatives within their original intensity range.
 Then, we set all intensities within the first percentile to zero (Equation \ref{eqn:invert}).
 This step ensures that the surrounding area around the patient remains black (Figure \ref{fig:preprocessing}).
-Although this process may produce some artifacts in the air-filled lungs, it proved to be very stable within the abdominal region.
-We then run the TotalSegmentator model \cite{totalsegmentator} on both the original MRI images and their inverted versions.
-To evaluate the results, a radiologist (LX) manually refined 20 labels to create a groundtruth.
-We compare the model's output to these ground truth labels and calculate the Dice Similarity Coefficient (DSC).
-Since there is no training step involved in this study, we evaluate the model's performance on the entire dataset.
+Although this process produced some artifacts in the air-filled lungs, it proved to be very stable within the abdominal region.
+We then ran the TotalSegmentator and our ccRCC model on both the original MRI images and their inverted versions.
+We compared the model's output to these ground truth labels and calculated the Dice Similarity Coefficient (DSC).
+Finally, we investigated the role of tumor volume for the segmentation of inverted T1-weighted MRI, specifically.